Virtual-Watcher/SOC-Analyst-Walkthrough/Part One - Virtual Lab Setup.md

 mkdir -p /opt/sliver
 ```

 Once we have done this, we are now ready to observe the noise from out two machines interacting!
-Well done!
-This walkthrough will continue in Part Two - Observing Noise.
+We will continue this walkthrough in Part Two - Observing Noise!